jasondsmith72/skynet/README.md

 ## Implementation Progress

 ### Recent Developments

+- **AI Talent Integration System**: We've implemented a prototype that enables the OS to:
+  - **Discover and Evaluate** specialized AI models with various capabilities
+  - **Securely Execute** AI talents through a unified interface
+  - **Orchestrate** complex tasks that require multiple specialized AIs
+  - **Transfer Knowledge** from specialists to the core OS AI

 - **AI OS Bootstrap Prototype**: We've implemented a prototype demonstrating how an AI system can boot and begin learning/building an OS:
   - **Boot Loader**: Simulates the boot sequence from hardware to AI kernel